-$^{^{18} \}mathrm{Assume}$ the ultimate n will be large enough that the t and z distributions are interchangeable.
+$^{27}\mathrm{Assume}$ the ultimate n will be large enough that the t and z distributions are interchangeable.

-19The way the task is phrased, it looks like a 1-sided alternative, but - even if interest is only in 1 direction - grant review panels and journal editors often insist on a 2-tailed p-value.
+$^{28}$ The way the task is phrased, it looks like a 1-sided alternative, but - even if interest is only in 1 direction - grant review panels and journal editors often insist on a 2-tailed p-value.
 This insistence on a 2-tailed test might be appropriate if, even though the interest is in a drug reducing the death rate, an increased death rate would be of concern and not considered the same as a null 'no difference'.
-If you find this made-up example a bit un-natural, imagine instead that you were a regulator who had to ensure that a company's claim (H_0) that its soft-drink bottles contained (at least) 500 ml was in fact true [versus the alternative (H_1) that it was under-filling them].
+If you find this made-up example a bit un-natural, imagine instead that you were a regulator who had to ensure that a company's claim $(H_0)$ that its soft-drink bottles contained (at least) 500 ml was in fact true [ versus the alternative $(H_1)$ that it was under-filling them].

-20With 2 replicates on each subject, Case et al. could have obtained separate estimates of the two variance components.
+&lt;sup>29With 2 replicates on each subject, Case et al. could have obtained separate estimates of the two variance components.

-21Note that there, the concern was with a μ that is greater than μ_0 .
+&lt;sup>30Note that there, the concern was with a $\mu$ that is greater than $\mu_0$ .

-0.12 Unsure if a z-SE's confidence interval is appropriate: bootstrap!
+0.19 Unsure if a z-SE's confidence interval is appropriate: bootstrap!